|Luxury Rating:||4.2 / 5|

 Amex Platinum: Review & value assessment

-The introductory offer on the Platinum card is among the most generous available – 75,000 points if you spend $5,000 in the first six months.
-That’s up 15,000 points from the card’s previous offer while requiring the same spend.
-You’ll also get double the amount of time to reach the spending requirement (six months versus the previous three-month time limit).
-If you redeem your points for airfare through American Express Travel, you can easily get a few round-trip flights out of the bonus (points are worth 1 cent apiece when redeemed through American Express Travel, so the welcome bonus would be worth $750 if used in this way).
+The introductory offer on the Platinum card is among the most generous available – 100,000 points if you spend $6,000 in the first six months.
+That’s up 25,000 points from the card’s previous offer, and if you redeem your points for airfare through American Express Travel, you can easily get multiple round-trip flights out of the bonus (points are worth 1 cent apiece when redeemed through American Express Travel, so the welcome bonus would be worth $1,000 if used in this way).

 You can also earn a fair-sized bonus by referring your friends and family for an Amex Platinum card: up to 15,000 points for each approval (with a maximum of 225,000 points per year).